The Leading Independent

 Class Profile

-96 students enrolled in Rochester Simon’s full-time MBA Class of 2025.
-Forty-nine percent of the class are women and 47% are international.
+116 students enrolled in Rochester Simon’s full-time MBA Class of 2026.
+Forty-six percent of the class are women.
 Thirty-five percent of U.S. students are from historically underrepresented groups.

-Thirty-five percent had studied business and commerce during their undergraduate years.
-Another 23% had studied humanities and social science.
-Twenty percent earned degrees in math and science, followed by 14 percent in economics.
-The middle 80% GPAs ranged from 2.9 to 3.9.
+Twenty-seven percent had studied business and commerce during their undergraduate years.
+Twenty-two percent each had earned degrees in engineering or math/science.
+Another 17% had studied humanities and social science, followed by 12 percent majoring in economics.
+The middle 80% GPAs ranged from 2.7 to 3.8.

-New Simon MBAs matriculated with an average of 4.8 years of work experience.
-For those who took the GMAT, the middle 80% of scores ranged from 600 to 700.
-In regards to the GRE, Quant scores ranged from 153 to 168 and Verbal scores from 148 to 163.
+New Simon MBAs matriculated with an average of 5.2 years of work experience.
+For those who took the GMAT (10th edition), the middle 80% of scores ranged from 620 to 730.
+In regards to the GRE, the middle 80% of Quant scores ranged from 151 to 169 and Verbal scores from 151 to 160.

 Application Procedures

 Simon Business School offers applicants five admission rounds, taking place between October and May.
 The school encourages applicants to apply on or before the early January deadline to receive priority admission and scholarship consideration.
-The application requirements for Simon include completing the school’s online application form and submitting an essay, a current résumé and work history, an interesting fact, contact information for two professional references, and scanned official transcripts for each college attended.
-Applicants also must report their GMAT or GRE or Executive Assessment test results and, where applicable, TOEFL or IELTS scores.
+The application requirements for Simon include completing the school’s online application form and submitting two essays, a current résumé and work history, contact information for two professional references, a $90 application fee (waived for some applicants), and scanned official transcripts for each college attended.
+Applicants also must report their GMAT, GRE, or EA test results (waivers available) and, where applicable, TOEFL, IELTS, or Duolingo scores.
 All MBA students are required to successfully demonstrate strong English communication skills.
 Simon recommends a TOEFL score of 100 or higher, with sub-scores in the mid-20s; or an IELTS score of 7.5 or higher with sub-scores of 7 or higher.

-A $90 application fee is required, though the fee is waived for active-duty military and veterans as well as full-time MBA applicants who meet certain criteria (e.g., university or partner-university alumni, exceeding certain academic or professional milestones, etc.).
+Admissions interviews are highly important for all applicants.
+A $90 application fee is required as part of the application, though the fee is waived for active-duty military and veterans as well as full-time MBA applicants who meet certain criteria (e.g., university or partner-university alumni, exceeding certain academic or professional milestones, etc.).

 Application Checklist